hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 [storage]
 working_dir = "cache"

-# The Http Api allows you to register / deregister
+# The Http Api allows you to register/deregister
 # dynamically predicates.
 # Disable by default.
 #